 Conditional permanent residents have the same rights, privileges, responsibilities, and duties as all other lawful permanent residents.
 A conditional permanent resident is not limited in his or her right to apply for naturalization, file petitions on behalf of qualifying relatives, or reside permanently in the United States as an immigrant in accordance with U.S. immigration laws.

-NOTE: If your spouse fails to file Form I-751 to remove the conditional basis of his or her spouse's permanent resident status, USCIS result in the termination of his or her permanent resident status and initiation of removal proceedings.
+NOTE: If your spouse fails to file Form I-751 to remove the conditional basis of his or her spouse's permanent resident status, USCIS will terminate his or her permanent resident status and begin removal proceedings.